 Avalon Alpharetta | 900 1st Street | Alpharetta | 678-266-6218

 Forgo the cocktail for a local beer from Barleygarden’s impressive brew options.
 Don’t know much about craft brews?
 Don’t worry, they cater to newbies, beer geeks and everyone in between.
-Pair your hand-crafted brew with scrumptious meats from The Spotted Trotter, and locally-baked breads.
+Pair your hand-crafted brew with scrumptious meats from The Spotted Trotter and locally baked bread.
 Our go-to, the hot pretzels.

 Grindhouse Killer Burgers